Multiple citizenship: EU and EFTA countries and microstates

 EU and EFTA countries have varying policies regarding dual citizenship.
 Under EU rules, a citizen of one EU or EFTA country can live and work indefinitely in the other EU and EFTA countries.
 However, countries can limit the right to vote and work in certain sensitive fields (such as government, police, military) to local citizens only.
 Immigrants from another EU or EFTA country can be refused welfare benefits.
 Welfare fraud may result in deportation.
-Economically inactive EU citizens who want to stay longer than three months in another Member State have to fulfill the condition of having health insurance and "sufficient resources" in order not to become an "unreasonable burden" for the social assistance system of the host Member State, which otherwise can legitimately expel them.

-For consular protection in non-EU/non-EFTA countries, immigrants must contact the embassy of the country of their citizenship, not the one of their guest country (exception: In countries where there is no embassy of their home country, citizens of an EU country have the right to get consular protection from the embassy of any other EU country present in that country.)
+Economically inactive EU citizens who want to stay longer than three months in another Member State have to fulfill the condition of having health insurance and "sufficient resources" in order not to become an "unreasonable burden" for the social assistance system of the host Member State, which otherwise can legitimately expel them.For consular protection in non-EU/non-EFTA countries, immigrants must contact the embassy of the country of their citizenship, not the one of their guest country (exception: In countries where there is no embassy of their home country, citizens of an EU country have the right to get consular protection from the embassy of any other EU country present in that country.)

 Within the EU, mandatory military service exists, at least in peacetime, only in Austria, Cyprus, Estonia, Finland, and Greece (In all countries but Cyprus, alternative service is available).
 Within the EFTA countries, only Switzerland requires it (alternative service is available); Iceland and Liechtenstein have no armed forces; in Norway, military service is de jure mandatory, but the enforcement is limited, so some sources claim it is de facto voluntary.

-EU countries and microstates
+EU countries

-For details, see the nationality law of the country concerned and Citizenship of the European Union.
+For details, see the nationality law of the country concerned and European Union citizenship.